 There are few things that will teach your children more about the gospel than your marriage.

 Because of that, we’ve decided to start a new series of brief blog posts that will help you to think about your marriage.
-We know that being parents puts particular pressures on marriage, and so we thought it might be helpful to have occasional posts that focuses on our marriages – remembering that strong marriages will help us as we seek to share the gospel with our children.
+We know that being parents puts particular pressures on marriage, and so we thought it might be helpful to have occasional posts that focus on our marriages – remembering that strong marriages will help us as we seek to share the gospel with our children.

 Let’s start with a caveat.
 We know that not all of our readers are married.
 Some are single parents, and that can be for a variety of reasons.
 We’ve spoken to some of you who have spouses that aren’t Christians and we’ve thought with you about some of pressures that come through that.
 If you’re reading this series as a parent in either of these groups, then we hope there still might be some things that are useful for you – even if it’s simply to help you support marriages within your church.